Ken Legler

-Ken Legler (December 27, 1957 – June 1, 2012) was an American politician who served as a member of the Texas House of Representatives from 2009–2012.
+Ken Legler (December 27, 1957 – June 1, 2012) was an American politician who served as a member of the Texas House of Representatives from 2009 to 2012.
 He died of an apparent heart attack in June, 2012.
 His wife, Barbara Legler, succeeded him and served the remainder of his term.

 Personal life

 Ken Legler attended San Jacinto College.
 Legler was the President & Owner of House Wire Works.
 He was also a member of the Bush Strike Force Team, Chamber of Commerce Board, National Federation of Independent Business Board, and Texas Association of Business Board.
 He was a Christian and attended Zion Lutheran Church, in Pasanda, Texas.
 He and his wife Barbara had 3 kids, Joseph, Krystina, Kathryn.